 - 1st Quarter 2016.
 4.5% annualized dividend was announced.
 This is the first complete quarter of activity, so the dividend size is expected to increase once funds are fully invested.
 The portfolio included 13 commercial real estate assets from 8 different metropolitan areas, with approximately $31.5 million committed as of March 31, 2016.

 - 2nd Quarter 2016.
 10% annualized dividend announced, to be paid mid-July.
 Portfolio now includes 15 assets totaling roughly $47.25M in committed capital.

 Screenshot from my account:

 I think the Fundrise Income eREIT is an interesting concept.
+There may be a waitlist to join, but they do work through it.
 I am simply sharing my own results, not making an investment recommendation as I don’t know your situation.
 This is a higher-risk, speculative investment.